 Vail Mountain Activities

-This is one of the Vail Valley's most popular summer activities.
+One of the Vail Valley's most popular summer activities.
 It's free, as easy or strenuous as you want to make it, and the views are unprecendented.
-Hiking trail maps will guide you along marked trails, or take one of the guided nature hikes with expert local guides for all ages and ability levels.
-Hiking on Vail Mountain is Awesome.
+Hiking trail maps, available at the Vail Spa Front Desk, will guide you along marked trails, or take a guided nature hike with a local expert - great for all ages and ability levels.

 Vail Mountain Hiking Trails: